The KEEN Taylor’s a great all-around messenger bag that will accommodate either a 13″ laptop or an iPad.

 My 13″ Macbook Pro easily fit inside the laptop compartment, with or without its hard plastic case.
 I was told that KEEN’s new line will also include 10″ computer cases, perfect for a Kindle or iPad, but the Taylor will accommodate anything up to a 13″ laptop.

 I couldn’t find any negatives with the bag.
 KEEN have obviously given a lot of consideration to urban needs, and if you’re not a backpack person, this is a wonderful alternative.
-The bag will be available in Arabian Spice (a terra-cotta deep orange colour), Forest Night (olive green), Purplie/Granite (not my spelling, KEEN’s deep purple colour naming), and Black.
+The bag is available in Forest Night and Black and retails for CDN $85.

-Disclosure note: I was sent the KEEN Taylor Messenger Bag for the purpose of writing this review: cmply.2
+Disclosure: I was sent the KEEN Taylor Messenger Bag for the purpose of writing this review.